-That being said, cruises have their drawbacks for photographers.
-Although you’ll get to the visitor sites early, you’ll also be back on board by six o’clock in the evening which means that you may miss out on dramatic late afternoon light.
+Consequently, cruises have their drawbacks for photographers.
+Although you’ll get to the visitor sites early, you’ll also be back on board by six o’clock in the evening, which means that you may miss out on dramatic late afternoon light.
 Your visits will often be dictated by other tour members.
 You may be rushed if not everyone wants to wait 15 minutes for you to get the perfect photo of an iguana.

-Highlands, mangroves, beaches and arid trails abound in the Galapagos Islands and they are great habitats for taking wildlife photos.
+On the highlands there are pleanty of mangroves, beaches and arid trails which are great for taking wildlife photos.
 However, dry land is only half of the fun in Galapagos!
 Many of the best photos taken in the islands were shot underwater.
 You don’t have to be a scuba diver.
-Lucky snorkelers often see sea turtles, sharks, dazzling reef fish, octopi, penguins and much, much more.
+Snorkelers often see sea turtles, sharks, dazzling reef fish, octopi, penguins and much, much more.
 Underwater cameras get more sophisticated every day.
 Some are simple point-and-shoots much like you would use above water.

 Serious photographers should consider carefully what to bring with them.
-Bringing multiple cameras is a good idea since there are more than a few cameras at the bottom of the sea which have been dropped by careless travelers.
+Bringing multiple cameras is a good idea since there are more than a few cameras at the bottom of the sea dropped by careless travelers.
 Falls on rocky trails are also common.
-Bring plenty of memory space and extra batteries or a charger as well as extra memory – a laptop, external hard drive or jump drive – to store photos.
+Bring plenty of memory space and extra batteries or a charger as well as extra memory cards.
 A good zoom is a must for really great shots, and a tripod can come in very handy.
-Remember a flash can be useful, but please don’t zap the Galapagos animals from close range!
+And don’t forget flash photography is not allowed in the protected areas.

-Check out our photo gallery for your photography inspiration!
+Check out our instagram profile for some photography inspiration.

 A Layman´s Guide to Photography in the Galapagos

-The animals of the Galapagos aren’t shy and let people get up close and personal in the towns, beaches and bays of the islands.
+The animals of the Galapagos aren’t shy and let people get up close and personal in the towns, beaches, and bays of the islands.
 To take advantage of this, find a decent camera with a tight zoom setting.
-Bringing a handheld, waterproof camera for daytrips on the water or snorkelling where bulk is a factor is also recommended.
+Bringing a handheld, waterproof camera for day trips on the water or snorkeling where bulk is a factor is also recommended.